QVSource/QVSource-Twitter-Starter-App-For-QlikView/README.md

 ==============================================
 This is a starter QlikView application pack showing how to get started using the [QVSource Twitter Connector](http://wiki.qvsource.com/Twitter-Connector-For-QlikView.ashx) for QlikView.

-Full documentation for this template application can be found [here](http://wiki.qvsource.com/Twitter-Tracker-Demo-Application-For-QlikView.ashx).
+Full documentation for this starter application can be found [here](http://wiki.qvsource.com/Twitter-Tracker-Demo-Application-For-QlikView.ashx).

 It also makes use of the [Sentiment and Text Analytics Connector](http://wiki.qvsource.com/Sentiment-Analysis-And-Text-Analytics-Connector-For-QlikView.ashx) to score Tweets and the [Klout Connector](http://wiki.qvsource.com/Klout-Connector-for-QlikView-%28v2%29.ashx) to measure the influence of Tweeters.